 - Investigating and gathering evidence.
 Contesting a will requires gathering evidence to support your claim.
 An attorney can help investigate the circumstances surrounding the creation of the will and gather evidence to support your case.

 - Assessing the strength of your case.
-An attorney with experience prosecuting will contest can help you assess the strength of your case and advise you on the likelihood of success.
+An attorney with experience prosecuting will contest cases can help you assess the strength of your case and advise you on the likelihood of success.
 They can also provide an objective assessment of the potential risks and benefits of pursuing a will contest.

 - Maximizing your chances of success.
 Finally, an attorney with experience in probate litigation can help maximize your chances of success in the case.
 They can develop a strong legal strategy and present evidence effectively in court to support your claim.

 A will contest is a complex legal proceeding that requires knowledge of both probate and civil litigation law.
-Furthermore, because the cost of litigating a will contest is significant, these matters are often taken on a contingency basis in which no fees are paid to the attorney unless a successful outcome is obtained for the client.
+Furthermore, because the cost of litigating a will contest is high, these matters are often taken on a contingency basis in which no fees are paid to the attorney unless a successful outcome is obtained for the client.